lmc-datascience/lmc-datascience/README.md

 ---

 ## 🌐 About Me

-- European citizen (Italian citizenship) – no work visa needed in EU
+- **Italian citizen** – European passport holder
-- Open to **relocation or remote opportunities across Europe**
+- **Open to relocation and opportunities in the United States and Europe**
-- Passion for solving problems with **data-driven solutions**
+- Passionate about turning complex data into clear, actionable business insights
-- Strong interest in **international BI projects**
+- Strong experience in large-scale environments and adaptability to different industries

 ---